nss-nightclass-projects/clinic/README.md

 ### Create Patient HTML

 1. Create a `scripts/PatientList.js` module.
-1. In the `PatientList` module define and export a `PatientList` function.
+1. In the `PatientList` module define and export a `patientList` function.
-1. The `PatientList` function must get the array of patients from the from the `Clinic.js` module.
+1. The `patientList` function must get the array of patients from the from the `Clinic.js` module.
 1. The `PatientList` function must convert each object in the array to an HTML representation string.
 The resulting HTML should look like the following example.
 Recall the `${}` syntax for interpolating JavaScript variables into string templates.
     ```html